 A well-written cover letter is one of the most important tools you have to convince your employer that you are the right person for the job.
-When crafted carefully, a covering letter will demonstrate how your skills and expertise can add value to the company you want to work for.
+Recruitment companies and hiring managers are looking for strong cover letters that can demonstrate how your skills and expertise can add value to the company you want to work for.

 We’ve created the ultimate guide to crafting the perfect cover letter.
 Whether you’re looking to understand what the letter is, what to include or exclude in a cover letter, or for tips on how to write a persuasive letter - we can help you get your application to the top of the pile.

 Why is it important?

 Writing a cover letter is a task that requires research, consideration and personalisation.
 If you nail the application letter, you’ll be well on your way to landing the job you’ve dreamed of.
 But a poorly written cover letter - even if you are the perfect candidate for the job - will see your CV go straight to the bottom of the pile.

 In effect, it is a letter to the hiring manager that accompanies the resume.
 These days, most CVs are emailed or submitted electronically, and the cover letter will either be the first page of the document or included as an accompanying attachment.